Landmark day for college sports as judge holds final hearing on major NCAA settlement

 "This is a landmark case that's probably going to be the single biggest structural change in the entire history of collegiate sport," said Noah Henderson, a one-time Division I golfer at St. Joseph's University who now directs the sports management program at Loyola University Chicago.

-The multibillion-dollar settlement has been in the works for more than a year.
-On Monday, a federal judge will hold a final approval hearing, during which supporters and objectors to the proposed settlement will speak one last time.
+The multibillion-dollar settlement is the proposed solution to three different antitrust lawsuits that were consolidated into one, and it has been in the works for more than a year.
+On Monday, a federal judge held a final approval hearing to allow supporters and objectors of the settlement to make last arguments about the agreement.

+After hours of statements and arguments from lawyers and a handful of current, former and future student-athletes, Judge Claudia Wilken appeared most concerned about objections related to the imposition of roster limits and legal questions about how the settlement would apply to future athletes.
+Plaintiffs' lawyers and attorneys for the defendants, the NCAA and its major conferences, both urged the judge to approve the settlement.

+"If you look at the history of the litigation in these cases, they have taken years to litigate.
+The judgments have been small in terms of the injunctions in comparison to what is being put before you today," said Rakesh Kilaru, a lawyer representing the NCAA.
+"Here, you have a lot more that's potentially coming to student-athletes."

-If the settlement is approved, as expected, it will pave the way for schools to pay athletes directly — a game-changing reversal of what was once a tradition of amateurism that for a century defined college sports.
+If the settlement is approved, it would pave the way for schools to pay athletes directly — a game-changing reversal of what was once a tradition of amateurism that for a century defined college sports.

 In recent decades, though, increasingly lucrative broadcast deals and the commercialization of college sports had led to athletic departments awash with cash.
 Now, schools in big-time conferences annually earn tens of millions of dollars, if not hundreds of millions, from broadcast deals, ticket sales, merchandise and donations.